 Gandy Warm Springs is a beautiful stop that will make you feel like you’ve escaped to an exotic island.

-The enticing water stays around 80 degrees and cascades in little waterfalls from down Spring mountain.
-In fact, this spring produces about 9000 gallons of water every minute, so no need to worry about a shortage here.
+The enticing water stays around 80 degrees and cascades in little waterfalls from down Spring Mountain.
+In fact, this spring produces about 9000 gallons of water every minute, so there is no need to worry about a shortage here.

 In addition to the alluring pools, the scenery surrounding them is almost as beautiful.
 See if you can find the tiny water snails hiding in the plant life.

 Baker Springs is also located on the western side of the state and also contains another 3 pools full of hot water you can dip into.

 This is a great hot spring to enjoy with a large group of people; several people can fit in each tub!

 Unlike many of the other springs in Utah, the water here is extremely hot and needs to be cooled before being used.
 You can do this easily by walking a little way to the source of the springs.

 The locals in Delta, Utah, take it upon themselves to keep this natural spring clean and ready for visitors.
 Please keep this in mind while visiting, and be sure to pick up all your trash!